While re-reading The 22 Immutable Laws of Marketing, the following paragraph from Chapter 13 struck me.

 Even if you know your market, how do you pick your target?

 Tim Ferriss talks about prioritizing the one item on your to do list that will be the “domino” and make the rest easier or unnecessary.
 Let’s take the same approach to target markets.

-The lesson is to always niche down.
+The lesson is always to niche down.
 Sharpen the focus of your product and the target of your marketing.

 When you don’t niche down, you create a product that is tolerable for everyone but great for no one.